Soccer Substitution Rules: Laws of the Game

 Can A Substituted Player Come Back On the Field of Play?

-A “rolling substitution” is a substitution that allows players to come on and off the field of play repeatedly.
+A “rolling substitution” allows players to come on and off the field of play repeatedly.
 This type of substitution is not allowed in professional soccer games, but it is allowed in some amateur and youth leagues, which sometimes have unlimited substitutions.

-Unlimited substitutions are not allowed in professional soccer games, such as games played in the World Cup, La Liga, or the Premier League and these types of games have a maximum number of substitutions allowed.
+Unlimited substitutions are not allowed in professional soccer games, such as those played in the World Cup, La Liga, or the Premier League,, and these games have a maximum number of substitutions.

 Summary

-To summarize, soccer substitution rules are some of the most important rules for all players, coaches, and fans to understand.
-Soccer is a very physically and mentally demanding sport and even at the highest level, teams need substitutions, not only to let players rest, but also to mix up the team’s tactics.
+To summarize, soccer substitution rules are among the most important for players, coaches, and fans to understand.
+Soccer is a very physically and mentally demanding sport, and even at the highest level, teams need substitutions not only to let players rest but also to mix up their tactics.

 In this blog, I covered everything you need to know about the soccer substitution rules.